-7. Select the files you want to salvage.
+- 7 Select the files you want to salvage. - 8 Choose Salvage.

-8. Choose Salvage.

 If you salvage files from an existing directory, the files are restored to that directory.
 If you salvage files from a deleted directory, the files are restored in the root directory.

-9. To return to the browser, choose Close.

-Purging Files

-Purging files frees disk space on the NetWare server's hard disk.
-For background information, see "File Purging" on page 9.

-Warning: Purged files cannot be salvaged.
+9 To return to the browser, choose Close.
+Purging Files Purging files frees disk space on the NetWare server's hard disk.
+For background information, see "File Purging" on page 20.
+WARNING: Purged files cannot be salvaged.
 To purge individual files or directories manually, use NetWare Administrator or PURGE.
-(See NetWare Administrator or PURGE in Utilities Reference.)

-To purge files automatically, use the SET command. (see SET in Utilities Reference)

-☐ The Erase right to the deleted file or directory you want to purge.
-If the file is in the Deleted Directories area, you need the Supervisor right to the file

-- 1. In NetWare Administrator, select the directory containing the files or directories to be purged. - 2.
-From the Tools menu, choose Purge. - 3.
-Select the source directory (current or deleted) from the Source drop box. - 4.
-Enter a file specification (such as wildcards) in the Include field to specify files to be listed.
+(See NetWare Administrator or PURGE.)
+To purge files automatically, use the SET command.
+(See SET.)
+Prerequisites □ The Erase right to the deleted file or directory you want to purge.
+If the file is in the Deleted Directories area, you need the Supervisor right to the file Procedure 1 In NetWare Administrator, select the directory containing the files or directories to be purged.
+2 From the Tools menu, choose Purge.
+3 Select the source directory (current or deleted) from the Source drop box.
+4 Enter a file specification (such as wildcards) in the Include field to specify files to be listed.
 For example, to see a list of deleted batch files in the current directory, you would type .bat in the Include field.
 If you leave the field blank or type . you get a list of all deleted files in the current directory.

-- 5. Choose List to display the filenames you specified. - 6.
-(Optional) Specify how you want the filenames to be listed by selecting a sort option from the Sort Options drop box.
+5 Choose List to display the filenames you specified.
+6 (Optional) Specify how you want the filenames to be listed by selecting a sort option from the Sort Options drop box.
 For example, you can sort by deletion date, deletor, etc. The default listing is by filename.

-7. Select the files to be purged.
+7 Select the files to be purged.

-Warning: If no files are selected, then all deleted files are purged.
+WARNING: If no files are selected, then all deleted files are purged.

-- 8. Choose Purge. - 9.
-To return to the browser, choose OK.
+- 8 Choose Purge. - 9 To return to the browser, choose OK.